 The earliest record of a cooperative comes from Fenwick, Scotland where, in March 14, 1761, in a barely furnished cottage local weavers manhandled a sack of oatmeal into John Walker's whitewashed front room and began selling the contents at a discount, forming the Fenwick Weavers' Society.

-In 1844 a group of 28 artisans working in the cotton mills in the town of Rochdale, in the north of England established the first modern cooperative business, the Rochdale Equitable Pioneers Society.
-The weavers faced miserable working conditions and low wages, and they could not afford the high prices of food and household goods.
+In 1844 a group of 28 artisans working in the cotton mills in the town of Rochdale, in the north of England established the first modern cooperative business, the Rochdale Equitable Pioneers Society, also known as the Rochdale Pioneers.
+They are regarded as the prototype of the modern cooperative society and founders of the cooperative movement.
+The weavers in these cotton mills in Rochdale faced miserable working conditions and low wages, and they could not afford the high prices of food and household goods.
 They decided that by pooling their scarce resources and working together they could access basic goods at a lower price.
-Initially, there were only four items for sale: flour, oatmeal, sugar and butter.
+Initially, there were only four items for sale: flour, oatmeal, sugar, and butter.

-The Pioneers decided it was time shoppers were treated with honesty, openness and respect, that they should be able to share in the profits that their custom contributed to and that they should have a democratic right to have a say in the business.
+The Pioneers decided it was time shoppers were treated with honesty, openness, and respect, that they should be able to share in the profits that their custom contributed to, and that they should have a democratic right to have a say in the business.
 Every customer of the shop became a member and so had a true stake in the business.
-At first the cooperative was open for only two nights a week, but within three months, business had grown so much that it was open five days a week.
+At first, the cooperative was open for only two nights a week, but within three months, the business had grown so much that it was open five days a week.

-An independently formulated co-operative model developed in Germany by Friedrich Wilhelm Raiffeisen and Franz Hermann Schultz-Delitsch.
+An independently formulated cooperative model was developed in Germany by Friedrich Wilhelm Raiffeisen and Franz Hermann Schultz-Delitsch.
 Raiffeisen and Schultz-Delitsch originally formed credit unions in 1862.
 Since then the model has grown into other sectors and inspired the growth of financial cooperatives across the world.